mjhewitt1/low_power_SLT/README.md

 Have suggestions?
 [Give feedback here](https://forms.gle/WVfKC9YZ3kZhnZ4i9)

-Finally, if you know of anyone else interested in low-power SLTs please share this with them! :)
+Finally, to help grow the community - if you know others interested in low-power SLTs, please share this with them!:)